DoctorMcKay/node-steam-user/README.md

 Gets your account's auth secret, which is the pre-shared key used for in-home streaming.

+### requestPasswordChangeEmail(currentPassword[, callback])
+- `currentPassword` - Your account's current password, pre-change
+- `callback` - Optional.
+Called when the request completes.
+    - `err` - `null` on success, or an `Error` object on failure

+**v3.13.0 or later is required to use this method**

+Requests Steam to send you an email that contains a code you can supply to `changePassword` in order to change your account's password.
+If you have a Mobile Authenticator enabled, this will return success but not actually do anything.
+With 2FA, you should use a 2FA code instead of an email code.

+### changePassword(oldPassword, newPassword, code[, callback])
+- `oldPassword` - Your account's current (old) password
+- `newPassword` - Your desired new password
+- `code` - Either the code sent to your email from `requestPasswordChangeEmail` or your current Mobile Authenticator 2FA code (if you have 2FA on)
+- `callback` - Optional.
+Called when the request completes.
+    - `err` - `null` on success, or an `Error` object on failure

+**v3.13.0 or later is required to use this method**

+Changes your Steam account's password.
+This won't effect any trading restrictions.

+### changeEmail(options[, callback])
+- `options` - An object containing (some of) the following properties:
+    - `password` - Required.
+Your account's current password.
+    - `newEmail` - Required.
+The new email address you want to set on your account.
+    - `code` - Optional (at first).
+The verification code sent to your new email (see below).
+    - `twoFactorCode` - Optional (if you don't have 2FA enabled).
+If you do have 2FA (Mobile Authenticator) enabled, this is your current 2FA code (when confirming `code`).
+    - `smsCode` - Optional (if Steam doesn't want it).
+See below.
+- `callback` - Optional.
+Called when the request completes.
+    - `err` - `null` on success, or an `Error` object on failure
+    - `needsSmsCode` - `true` if Steam wants an SMS verification code (see below).

+**v3.13.0 or later is required to use this method.**

+Performs both steps in the two-step process that is changing your account's contact email.
+First, call this with only your `password` and `newEmail`.
+This will cause Steam to send an email to your new email address containing a verification code.
+Once you have that code, call this again with your `password`, `newEmail`, and `code`.

+If you have a Mobile Authenticator (2FA) enabled on your account, then for the second request you will need to include your current 2FA code as `twoFactorCode`.
+If you don't and `needsSmsCode` was `true` in the callback to the first request, then Steam has sent a verification code in an SMS to your phone.
+In this case, you need to provide that code as `smsCode` in the second request.

+`needsSmsCode` may still be `true` in the callback to the second request.
+In this case, simply ignore it.
+If you received no `err`, then your email was changed.
+The [`emailInfo`](#emailinfo-1) event will be emitted when your email changes.

+**Changing your account's email will start a 5-day trading cooldown.**

 ### gamesPlayed(apps)
 `apps` - An array, object, string, or number (see below)